 Previously located in Denton, this late-fall fest made the move to Dallas in 2017 to meet the demand that came from its surge in popularity.
 Attracting stars as diverse as Norah Jones and 21 Savage, Oaktopia unites music fans of all kinds in a weekend-long party with musicians from across the nation.
 Started by two UNT grads, the fest is a testament to the fact that Dallas is home to an array of music innovators.

 Every December, Deep Ellum lights up as over 50 local stars take on nine different stages in honor of another excellent year of Dallas music.
 The DOMA showcase displays many of the Dallas Observer Music award nominees alongside a score of other local luminaries.
 With performers selected by promoters, fans, musicians and writers alike, this showcase is a true representative of Dallas’ best and brightest music masters.

-Posted in:Music & Concerts Holiday/Festivals Arts & Culture Local Music
+Posted in:Music & Concerts Seasonal and Holiday Festivals Arts & Culture Local Music

 Last updated on 10/30/2018.